R. J. Hunter: Erie BayHawks (2018–2019)

 On January 14, 2018, Hunter signed a two-way contract with the Houston Rockets.
 On August 18, 2018, Hunter was waived by the Rockets.

 On September 7, 2018, Hunter signed with the Atlanta Hawks.
 On October 13, 2018, Hunter was waived by the Hawks.
 Hunter was added to the training camp roster of the Erie BayHawks.
 In his BayHawks debut, Hunter scored a game-high 34 points on 12-of-18 shooting in a win over the Grand Rapids Drive.

 Return to Boston (2019)

 On January 10, 2019, Hunter signed a two-way contract with the Boston Celtics.

 Türk Telekom (2019–2020)

 On June 27, 2019, Hunter signed with Türk Telekom of the Turkish Basketball Super League (BSL).

 College Park Skyhawks (2020)

 On February 7, 2020, Hunter signed with College Park Skyhawks of the NBA G League (formerly D-League) and an affiliate of the Atlanta Hawks of the NBA.
 He missed a game against the Greensboro Swarm on February 28 with an illness.

 Galatasaray (2020–2021)

 On July 21, 2020, Hunter signed with Galatasaray of the Turkish BSL.

 Sydney Kings (2021–2022)

 On July 23, 2021, Hunter signed with the Sydney Kings of the Australian NBL for the 2021–22 season.
 On January 15, 2022, he was ruled out for the rest of the season after rupturing his left patellar tendon.
 He was replaced on the roster.

+Greensboro Swarm (2023–2024)

+On September 29, 2023, Hunter signed with the Charlotte Hornets, but was waived on October 21, prior to the start of the 2023–24 season.
+Eight days later, he signed with the Greensboro Swarm.

+On October 15, 2024, Hunter retired from professional basketball.

+Coaching career

+Tulane (2024–present)

+In October 2024, Hunter joined his father on the coaching staff at Tulane as a volunteer assistant coach.